 Filter Description Exception code Enter the full or partial code for the exception.
 Exception name Enter the name of the exception, or part of the name.

-Filter Description Version Enter the version number of the exception.
+Version Enter the version number of the exception.
 The will also filter against partial matches, for example, if you enter 1, the filter will also display exceptions which have versions such as 1.0 and 10.
 Processes Enter the full or partial name of the process definition that the exception is associated with.

-Latest Select whether you want to see the latest version of the exception or earlier versions; the options are: • Yes - Displays only the latest version of the exception.
+Filter Description Latest Select whether you want to see the latest version of the exception or earlier versions; the options are: Yes - Displays only the latest version of the exception.
 This is the default setting.
 No - Displays only the earlier versions of the exception and not the latest version.
 By default, the Latest filter is already turned on.
 You can turn this off if you want to view all versions of the exceptions.
 Sections Enter the name of the section that appears in the exception, or part of the name.
 Locked by Enter the user's username, or part of their username.
 Updated up Enter the user's username, or part of their username.
-Updated date Enter a date range.
-In the: • First field, select the earliest date.
-Second field, select the latest date. • If required, adjust the time fields.
+Updated date Enter a date range: In the first field, select the earliest date.
+In the second field, select the latest date. • If required, adjust the time fields.
 By default, the earlier date has the time 00:00:00 and the later date has the time 23:59:59, thereby including the full day.
 This displays any exceptions updated during this time frame.

-The information on the Exceptions page is immediately filtered.
+The information on the Exceptions page is immediately filtered, displaying any matches that contain the text and criteria configured in the filters.

-If you have set the filters but want to view the unfiltered information again, either turn off the required filters, or remove any settings within the filter so that it is blank.
+If you have set the filters but want to view the unfiltered information again, either click Reset filters in the panel, or turn off the required filters, or remove any settings within the filter so that it is blank.